Kyuuhachi/Aureole/book/src/guide/chips.md

 ![A grid of images of Joshua sitting down.](./img/ch00013.png)

 And here is where the pattern comes into play!
-The left (0th) column is Joshua looking straight ahead, viewed from all eight directions (though only three are shown here, to save space).
-The middle (1st) column is a similar sprite, except Joshua looks to the left.
-Finally, the right (2nd) column is Joshua looking to the right, just like what happens in this scene; as such, `CharSetChipPattern` takes in 2 as its second parameter here to get Joshua to look to his right.
+The top (0th) row is Joshua looking straight ahead, viewed from all eight directions.
+The middle (1st) row is similar, except Joshua looks to the left.
+Finally, the bottom (2nd) row is Joshua looking to the right, just like what happens in this scene.
+As such, `CharSetChipPattern` takes in 2 as its second parameter here to get Joshua to look to his right.
 Similarly, when Estelle looks to her left, she uses 1 as the 2nd parameter.
 Turning heads while sitting down is just one example of using `CharSetChipPattern` to switch between different sprites in the same sprite file.